Youssef1701/3dSnake_Game/README.md

 # SNake 3D

-This repo is a a snake 3D game, winner of a Honorable Mention on awwwards at October 13, 2023.
+This repo is a snake 3D game.

 ## Installation
 Install the dependencies